-If you are a senior citizen and you have a health emergency, it is important to take care of yourself after you leave the emergency department.
+It's particularly important for elderly patients to take care of themselves after they leave the emergency department.
 There are symptoms to monitor and risks you can manage that help avoid a return trip to the hospital:

 - Medication side effects: If you are prescribed a new medication, be sure to ask your doctor about side effects.
 Your emergency physician may not have access to your most up-to-date list of medications.
 You’ll want to provide that information to your physician or pharmacist whenever possible so that they can help you navigate (and avoid) interactions that can occur with medications you are taking.
 After discharge, ask your pharmacist to review the new medications with you and check for interactions.
 You can also try an online drug interaction checker.
 Be sure to discuss any flagged medications with your doctor or pharmacist.
 Some medical conditions may require multiple medications that can have interactions.
 It is good to know and be aware.